dalisoft/airlight/packages/eslint-config-react/README.md

 # eslint-config-airlight-react

-ESLint configure for React.js focused on code quality, security and performance on top of [eslint-config-airlight-base](../eslint-config-airlight-base)
+ESLint configure for React.js focused on code quality, security and performance on top of [eslint-config-airlight-base](../eslint-config-base)

+Now compatible with `oxlint` configuration

 ## Installation